 Construction and Demolition (C&D) materials are not all equal.
 There is a wide variety of materials that have been used in construction in the Bay Area.
 Some of the materials are able to be recycled after they are demolished, but many however cannot be recycled.
-Over the past 10 years Bee Green Recycling & Supply, LLC has developed outlets and processes for many of the recycleable materials encountered in C&D Debris.
-In the past, we took the “good” recycleable materials with the “bad” non-recycleable materials.
+Over the past 10 years Bee Green Recycling & Supply, LLC has developed outlets and processes for many of the recyclable materials encountered in C&D Debris.
+In the past, we took the “good” recyclable materials with the “bad” non-recyclable materials.
 We always classified the one on the same level as the other, as C&D (Construction & Demolition) Debris.
 Because that’s what it has always been.

 However, over the years, there has been a great push to recycle more and more of the materials that are received into our facility.
 We make great effort to recycle or divert as much material from area landfills as we can.
 Not only is it better resource management and product stewardship, but it is usually better economically for us a company.
 Last year we became certified by the Recycling Certification Institute.